Visit the Painted Mosque in Tetovo From Skopje by Public Bus

 Arabati Baba Bektashi Tekke

-Once you have seen everything in the mosque area, the next place to see is Arabati Baba Bektashi Tekke which is another 10 mins or so along the road It’s considered one of the best conserved tekkes in Europe.
-The present structure is from the late 18th century but the site dates back to 1538.
+Once you have seen everything in the mosque area, the next place to see is Arabati Baba Bektashi Tekke, which is another 10 mins or so along the road.
+It’s considered one of the best conserved tekkes in Europe.
+The present structure dates to the late 18th century, but the site dates back to 1538.
 It is a walled complex with an impressive gate.

 What is a Tekke?